-17.2.4.2 Outside Plant Cables
+17.2.4.5 Outside Plant Cables

 A detailed schematic shall be provided for all outside plant cables.
 The schematic shall show cable type, size and count, splice/termination points, lengths and other details/call outs, as may be required.
 Include references to manholes, buildings, rooms etc. Provide digital photographs showing the cable routing, from window to window, within the manhole.
-Locater cable must be identified on drawings and consistent with cable installation.
-For example, if cable is in inner duct, the locator cable shall also be installed in the same inner duct.
-Detail will also include sufficient information to determine excess capacity for future use.
-General notes shall reflect the conduit marking in accordance with MAA OT facilities marking standard.